 “The Spirit of the Lord is upon me, because he has anointed me to preach good news to the poor.
 He has sent me to proclaim release to the captives and recovering of sight to the blind, to set at liberty those who are oppressed,” Luke 4:18

 Messiah invited the Jews to a kingdom feast that did not embody a physical temple, nor the physical ceremonial rituals within.
-These Holy Laws had always been intended to be on our hearts.
+These Holy Laws had always been intended to be in our hearts.
 The Temple and the rituals were symbolic of a perfect sacrifice to come.
 We see over and over in Moses and the prophets that they were to circumcise their hearts [Deut.
 10:16; Deut.
 30:6], all the nations were to be blessed [Gen. 18:18; Jer.
 4:2], He has no delight in sacrifice [Psa.
 51:16; Hos.
 8:13; Amos 5:21], etc.

 If you believed Moses, you would believe me, for he wrote of me.
 John 5:46

 The Pharisees and the Sadducees had lost the symbolism that was in the Law with their practice of all that was literal.
-There was no teaching the congregation that the Law’s physical rituals were to be replaced by Messiah’s sacrifice.
+There was no teaching to the congregation that the Law’s physical rituals were to be replaced by Messiah’s sacrifice.

 The congregation would no longer need to circumcise the flesh but rather our hearts must be symbolically cut.
 No longer were the letters of the Law to be ones of bondage to the external but, now they are to guide the inner man.
 We have been emancipated from the letter of the Law to follow His Laws that are now written on our hearts.
 We are now at liberty, no longer subject to the oppressions of the ceremonial ritual Law.

 The Kingdom of Heaven is not made up of those who will not come.
-The original invited guests (many Jews) would not come, and others “good” (those who believe, Jew and Gentile) and “bad” (those who do not believe) are sought to fill the guest list.
+The original guests (many Jews) would not come, and others “good” (those who believe, Jew and Gentile) and “bad” (those who do not believe) are sought to fill the guest list.
 And the hall of the marriage supper of the Lamb was filled!

 And the angel said to me, “Write this: Blessed are those who are invited to the marriage supper of the Lamb.”
 And he said to me, “These are true words of God.”
 Rev. 19:9